 These aerial images, provided by the City of Novi, illustrate the change in land development in the City between 1949 (above) and 2015 (right).
 During this time, Novi was transformed from a farming community to a thriving suburb, with access to a regional transportation network that in 1949 only consisted of Grand River Road and the railroad (now operated by CSX Transportation, Inc.).

-Draft for Distribution - June 28, 2016 2: Existing Conditions
+Draft for Distribution - June 28, 2016 City of Novi | 2016 Master Plan Update 2: Existing Conditions

 Land Use